-Mathematics in Lower School
+Mathematics in the Lower School

-In Lower School all pupils study Maths for eight hours a fortnight, and are currently taught in one of three sets, according to mathematical ability.
+In Lower School all pupils study maths for eight hours a fortnight, and are currently taught in one of three sets, according to mathematical ability.
 At the beginning of the First Form, the sets are usually determined by the pupils’ performance in the entrance test.